OWASP/owasp-summit-2017/Outcomes/Owasp-Top-10-2017/Owasp-Top-10-2017.md

 The rest of the week is free time.
 Thank you to everyone who participated in person and remotely.
 We had a few audio issues, but once video was dropped the audio impoved.

-We have made it to a point where action items need to be done by me (Andrew) and Brian Glas on the data call and editing the issues in Github.
+We have made it to a point where action items need to be done by me (Andrew) and Brian Glas on the data call and editing the issues in GitHub.
 I don't want to waste people's time as there are so many great sessions on.
 I hope attendees who wanted to attend the OWASP Top 10 sessions can find other tracks that interest them.